 To select a connected subdomain for your file:

-- Navigate in HubSpot Marketing to Content > File Manager.
+- In your HubSpot Marketing Hub Basic, Professional, or Enterprise account, navigate to Content > File Manager.

 - Locate the file you wish to block from crawlers and click on the file name.